Changes Requiring Prior Approval

 Absence or Change of Key Personnel

-The principal investigator may usually approve the acquisition of items of equipment not listed in the approved sponsored research award budget, provided the cost of each item is less than $5,000.
-Any items over $5,000 necessitate the prior approval of the awarding agency or OSP.
-Unplanned purchase of equipment under $5,000 not requiring prior sponsor approval, are handled by Office of Research Post Award Administrator.
+The Principal Investigator may usually approve the acquisition of items of equipment not listed in the approved sponsored research award budget, provided the cost of each item is less than $5,000.
+Any items over $5,000 necessitate the prior approval of the awarding agency.
+Unplanned purchase of equipment under $5,000 not requiring prior sponsor approval, are handled by Research Accounting Services.
 The Principal Investigator must submit a brief memo stating the cost of the new equipment.
 No equipment should be purchased during the last 6 months on a grant or contract.

 A sponsor's terms and conditions must be followed with regard to foreign travel.
 Many sponsors require prior approval for foreign travel, even when the foreign travel has been included in the initially approved budget.
-Requests should be submitted with detailed justification to the Office of Research Post Award Administrator and will be forwarded to the sponsor.
+Requests should be submitted with detailed justification to the Research Accountant and will be forwarded to the sponsor.
 Requests for foreign travel should be made PRIOR to taking the trip and at least 30 days in advance.
 Note: some sponsors require up to 90 days prior notice.

 Unobligated Balances/Carryover Funds

-When a sponsor requires prior approval to carryover funds from one budget period to another, the Department Administrator or the Program Investigator needs to submit a formal letter requesting to carryover funds to Office of Research, the letter needs to be signed by the Principal Investigator and then Office of Research.
+When a sponsor requires prior approval to carryover funds from one budget period to another, the Department Administrator or the Program Investigator needs to submit a formal letter requesting to carryover funds to Research Accounting Services, the letter needs to be signed by the Principal Investigator and then Research Accounting Services.